-HEADQUARTERS AND HEADQUARTERS DETACHMENT 720th MILITARY POLICE BATTALION ter gauntlet in fess or grasping an imp head to base, sable.
-Attached below the shield a gold scroll inscribed "Orderly
+HEADQUARTERS AND HEADQUARTERS DETACHMENT 720th MILITARY POLICE BATTALION

+Description: A gold insignia consisting of a shield blazoned: vert, a dexter gauntlet in fess or grasping an imp head to base, sable.
+Attached below the shield a gold scroll inscribed "Orderly Regulation" in green letters.

-Description: A gold insignia consisting of a shield blazoned: vert, a deximp, which is symbolic of a petty devil or malignant spirit, refers to the restraining functions of the organization, implying the means by which undesirable factions are kept under control.
+Symbolism: The golden restraining hand grasping the inverted black imp, which is symbolic of a petty devil or malignant spirit, refers to the restraining functions of the organization, implying the means by which undesirable factions are kept under control.
 The motto "Orderly Regulation" is expressive of the determination of the personnel to regulate with order and alludes to the charges on the shield.